jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 Illustrate how **OCP** + **AMQ Streams** can work together with **Machine learning/Artificial Intelligence** workloads to get the most of them.

 ## Application deployment

+## Improvements

+If the set of images used to train the model are not enough to get a good model then more images will have to be added.

+As the container image used for this lab has the images included in it we have the following options:

+1. Copy more images to the running container.
+2. Create a new container with more images and redeploy the pod.

+As the container is not using persistent storage the new images will be lost after the container ends.

+We have two alternatives using **Red Hat** products to solve it:

+1. Using a kafka topic to store the images. (**AMQ Streams**)
+2. Store the images in Object Storage. (**Red Hat Ceph Storage**)

+Do you dare?

+> TIP: Training images for animal type (cat or dog) have to be stored in **data/training/animal** and validation images in **data/validation/animal**.